abingham/prosjekt/README.rst

 Prosjekt uses two types of files to keep track of your various projects.
 The first is the global configuration file, "<home directory>/.emacs.d/prosjekt.lst".
-This is nothing more than a list of your projects along with the paths to their individual project descriptions.
+This is primarily just a list of your projects definition files.
 There is only one global configuration file.

 The second type of file used by prosjekt is a project description.
-Each of your projects has its own project description, and the file is named "<project root directory>/prosjekt.cfg".
+Each of your projects has its own project description, and the file is named "<project root directory>/<project name>.prosjekt".
 This file contains the list of files in a project, the command definitions for the project, the project's populate spec, and various other bits of information.